 Add 60g cornflour (cornstarch) and 120g plain (all-purpose) flour in a large bowl.

-Then add 1 tablespoon garlic powder, 1 tablespoon onion powder, 1 teaspoon salt, and ½ teaspoon black pepper.
+Then add 1 tbsp garlic powder, 1 tbsp onion powder, 1 tsp salt, and 1/2 tsp black pepper.

-Further, add 2 tablespoon of American mustard, 1 egg, and 1 cup of water.
+Further, add 2 tbsp of American mustard, 1 egg, and 1 cup of water.

 Whisk until all lumps are gone, and the batter is somewhat runny, then set aside.